24/7 Emergency and Critical Care Medicine

 The highly trained veterinarians who make up the Emergency and Critical Care service – the 24/7 pulse of Angell – treat pets suffering from life-threatening trauma and disease.
 Referring veterinarians may alert the staff to an incoming case via our referral phone line, and the general public may use our walk-in emergency clinics at any hour of the day, 365 days a year.

-The Critical Care Unit is equipped with continuous cardiac telemetry, blood pressure, pulse oximetry, blood gas and other monitoring devices.
+The Critical Care Unit (CCU) is equipped with continuous cardiac telemetry, blood pressure, pulse oximetry, blood gas and other monitoring devices.
 Specially-constructed oxygen cages provide an oxygen-enriched, temperature and humidity-controlled environment for our most critical patients.
-Advanced techniques such as blood component therapy, peritoneal dialysis and ventilator therapy are also available.
+Advanced techniques such as blood component therapy, peritoneal dialysis, and ventilator therapy are also available.

 Angell’s 24 x 7 Emergency Critical Care service is available in our Boston and Waltham locations as of February 3, 2014.
 Some of the following services are limited to our Boston location.
 Please call 617-522-7282 for more details.

 - Dedicated nursing staff in emergency receiving and critical care.
 The nursing staff is trained in monitoring critically-ill patients on mechanical ventilators and requiring continuous drug infusions as well as a host of technical procedures

 - On-site blood bank with a dedicated technical staff, emphasizing blood component therapy.
 Whether dealing with emergency transfusion needs from trauma or immune disease, or managing the chronically ill with repeated transfusions, blood products are available at all times

 - The critical care service has multiple means of oxygen administration including mechanical ventilation with a state-of-the-art ventilator.
 With 4 staff doctors, six residents and a group of dedicated critical care nurses they take a team approach to the management of critical cases.